National Merit Scholarship 2021: Everything You Need to Know

 July 12 | Additional college-sponsored Merit Scholarship winners A few additional National Merit $2500 Scholarship winners and corporate-sponsored Merit Scholarship recipients will be announced individually during the summer. |

-April 1 | Postmark deadline for students who missed taking the 2020 psat/nmsqt to request consideration for alternate entry to the 2022 National Merit Program |
+April 1 | Postmark the deadline for students who missed taking the 2020 psat/nmsqt to request consideration for alternate entry to the 2023 National Merit Program |

 Mid-April | High school principals are notified if any of their students are among the 50,000 entrants with the highest psat/nmsqt |

-Early September | Principals are notified of their Semifinalists in the 2022 National Merit Scholarship competition. |
+Early September | Principals are notified of their Semifinalists in the 2023 National Merit Scholarship competition. |

 Each state has an already determined number of Semifinalists, and once scores come in for students that determines the cutoff score for that year in that state.
-For example, if you live in California and took the PSAT in October 2017, you would need to have a Selection Index score of 223 in order to qualify as a Semifinalist.
-The Selection Index score is calculated by multiplying the sum of your Reading, Writing and Language, and Math Test scores y two (2).
+For example, if you live in California and took the PSAT in October 2017, you would need to have a Selection Index score of 223 to qualify as a Semifinalist.
+The Selection Index score is calculated by multiplying the sum of your Reading, Writing, Lane, and Math Test scores y two (2).
 In addition to varying by state, this number can vary by year.
 Regardless of the exact cutoff for your state, all of the students who qualify earn high scores—less than the top 1% of high school students advance to become Semifinalists.

 Take a look at your score report if you have it.
 To calculate your Selection Index, add your 3 test scores together and double it.
 The College Board also includes this on your report if you’re eligible.